DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 S-Gamut.cine matched with S-Log3 is easier to grade than S-Log2/S-Gamut if using LUTs.

-However, S-Log2 has a bit more contrast and can be easier to work with if you’re not using LUTs in your camera.
+However, S-Log2 has more contrast and can be easier to work with without using LUTs in your camera.
 Overall, these differences ultimately fall to preference.

 Cine2 and Cine4

-The Cine2 and Cine4 picture profiles are also commonly used video settings and these profiles are not as flat as the S-Log profiles but are very easy to work with in post.
+The Cine2 and Cine4 picture profiles are also commonly used in video settings, and these profiles are not as flat as the S-Log profiles but are very easy to work with in post.

 I typically shoot using Cine2 and find that increasing vibrancy and saturation, then adding an s-curve to contrast, is almost all I need to do if my white balance is set and I exposed properly.